Coconut-Lime Turkey Rice Soup Recipe

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-When it’s made with cauliflower rice, this Coconut-Lime Turkey (or Chicken) and Rice Soup would be suitable for low-carb and low-glycemic diets.
-The cauliflower rice version would work for the original South Beach Diet Phase One or the brown rice version would work for the original South Beach Diet all phases, but South Beach would prefer light coconut milk.
+When it’s made with cauliflower rice, this Turkey Rice Soup Recipe would be suitable for low-carb and Keto diets.
+The brown rice would work for phase two and three for the original South Beach Diet.
+The cauliflower rice version would work for all phases.
+South Beach would prefer light coconut milk.

 Find More Recipes Like This One: